IamRaNo/Travel_Guide_Project/README.md

-# 📍 Travel Recommendation System
+#📍 Travel Recommendation System
-A Machine Learning model to suggest travel destinations in India based on user preferences.
+-A Machine Learning model to suggest travel destinations in India based on user preferences.

-🚀 Concept
+#🚀 Concept
-This project takes user input on preferences like zone, type of place, best time to visit, entrance fee, and other features — and recommends the most relevant places to explore in India.
+-This project takes user input on preferences like zone, type of place, best time to visit, entrance fee, and other features — and recommends the most relevant places to explore in India.

-📂 Dataset
+#📂 Dataset
-Source: Collected from Kaggle
+-Source: Collected from Kaggle

-Size: 325 rows × 16 columns
+-Size: 325 rows × 16 columns

 Features: